eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-config.md

 There are two [Persistent Volume Claim](https://docs.openshift.com/container-platform/3.7/dev_guide/persistent_volumes.html) strategies:

-* **unique** - each workspace gets own PVC.
+* **unique** - each workspace volume gets own PVC.
 This is the default strategy.
 When a workspace is deleted, associated PVC is deleted as well.
 However, an associated PV may not be recycled and tghus cannot be re-used for a new claim.
 See [k8s docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycling).
 If you have started your cluster with `oc cluster up`, you need to create a service account for a special recycler pod: `oc create serviceaccount pv-recycler-controller -n openshift-infra` (requires admin login)
-* **common** - there is one PVC for all workaspaces.
+* **common** - there is one PVC for all workspaces.
 When a PVC is shared with all workspaces, there's a special service pod that starts before workspace is created to create a subpath in the PV for this particular ws.
 When a workspace is deleted an associated subpath is deleted as well.

 If a common strategy is set, it is impossible to run multiple workspaces simultaneously because of a default `ReadWriteOnce` [access mode](https://docs.openshift.com/container-platform/3.7/architecture/additional_concepts/storage.html#pv-access-modes) for workspace PVCs.